How to paint furniture distressed blue

 • Staining: A dark stain can change the overall tone and add richness, especially in corners and along edges.

-See also How to repair old wicker furniture
+See also How to get cigarette smell out of leather furniture

 Always test techniques on a small area to ensure the desired outcome.
 I find that experimenting with different combinations allows for unique finishes specific to individual pieces.